 Our History and Heritage program celebrates the history, cultures and holidays of PNC’s diverse employees and customers.
 Through our participation in various activities and events, we learn about others’ traditions and backgrounds.

-In 2016, more than 100 events were organized throughout the organization to celebrate History and Heritage Months.
+This year, more than 100 events were organized throughout the organization to celebrate History and Heritage Months.

 Highlights of our various market events include:

 PNC is proud to partner with the DuSable Museum of African American History to curate stories of our past and build a better future.
 For 10+ years, PNC and the DuSable Museum have collaborated on numerous efforts, including Black History Month, Financial Education and PNC Grow Up Great®, the organization’s early childhood education initiative.